 This prospectus is part of a registration statement that American Airlines Group Inc. and American Airlines, Inc. filed jointly with the Securities and Exchange Commission, or the SEC, as a "well-known seasoned issuer" as defined in Rule 405 under the Securities Act of 1933, as amended, using a "shelf" registration process.
 By using a shelf registration statement, we may sell pass through certificates from time to time and in one or more offerings as described in this prospectus.
 Each time that we offer and sell pass through certificates, we will provide a prospectus supplement to this prospectus that contains specific information about the pass through certificates being offered and sold and the specific terms of that offering.
-We may also authorize one or more free writing prospectuses to be provided to you that may contain material information relating to these offerings.
-The prospectus supplement or free writing prospectus may also add, update or change information contained in this prospectus with respect to that offering.
-If there is any inconsistency between the information in this prospectus and the applicable prospectus supplement or free writing prospectus, you should rely on the prospectus supplement or free writing prospectus, as applicable.
+We may also authorize one or more free writing prospectus may also add, update or change information contained in this prospectus with respect to that offering.
+If there is any inconsistency between the information in this prospectus and the applicable prospectus supplement or free writing prospectus, as applicable.
 Before purchasing any pass through certificates, you should carefully read both this prospectus and the applicable prospectus supplement (and any applicable free writing prospectus), together with the additional information described under the heading "Where You Can Find More Information; Incorporation by Reference."

 We have not authorized anyone to provide you with any information or to make any representations other than those contained in this prospectus, any applicable prospectus supplement or any free writing prospectuses prepared by or on behalf of us or to which we have referred you.
 We take no responsibility for, and can provide no assurance as to the reliability of, any other information that others may give you.
 We will not make an offer to sell these pass through certificates in any jurisdiction where the offer or sale is not permitted.
 You should assume that the information appearing in this prospectus and the applicable prospectus supplement to this prospectus is accurate only as of the date on its respective cover, that the information appearing in any applicable free writing prospectus is accurate only as of the date of that free writing prospectus, and that any information incorporated by reference is accurate only as of the date of the document incorporated by reference, unless we indicate otherwise.
-Our business, financial condition, results of operations and prospects may have changed since those dates.
-This prospectus incorporates by reference, and any prospectus supplement or free writing prospectus may contain and incorporate by reference, market data and industry statistics and forecasts that are based on independent industry publications and other publicly available information.
+Our business, financial condition, results of operations and prospectus may have changed since those dates.
+This prospectus incorporates by reference, and any prospectus supplement or free writing prospectus and other publicly available information.
 Although we believe these sources are reliable, we do not guarantee the accuracy or completeness of this information and we have not independently verified this information.
-In addition, the market and industry data and forecasts that may be included or incorporated by reference in this prospectus, any prospectus supplement or any applicable free writing prospectus may involve estimates, assumptions and other risks and uncertainties and are subject to change based on various factors, including those discussed under the heading "Risk Factors" contained in this prospectus, the applicable prospectus.
-Accordingly, investors shoul
+In addition, the market and industry data and forecasts that may involve estimates, assumptions and other risks and uncertainties and are subject to change based on various factors, including those discussed under the heading "Risk Factors" contained in this prospectus, the applicable prospectus supplement and any related free writing prospectus and under similar headings in other documents that are incorporated by reference in this prospectus.
+Accordingly, investors should not place undue reliance on this information.